Physical Education (PE) at Bevington

 - perform safe self-rescue in different water-based situations.

-- 73% (33 pupils) could confidently swim 25 metres using a range of swimming strokes (front crawl, back crawl and breaststroke) effectively and be safe in the water across a range of activities.
+- 73% could confidently swim 25 metres using a range of swimming strokes (front crawl, back crawl and breaststroke) effectively and be safe in the water across a range of activities.

-- 27% of the cohort (12 pupils) had basic water safety but were not competent or fully confident in the water.
+- 27% of the cohort had basic water safety but were not competent or fully confident in the water.

-For the forthcoming academic year (2018/2019) we will be implementing further swimming activities within the KS2 Curriculum to improve the % of pupils that are competent and confident in the water.
+For the forthcoming academic year we will be implementing further swimming activities within the KS2 Curriculum to improve the proportions of children that are competent and confident in the water.

 Extra Curricular Sporting Activities

 We offer a wide range of extra-curricular sporting activities at Bevington.
-Some of the clubs on offer are run by our specialist PE staff and some are run by high quality external providers.
-Our PE staff lead practise sessions for Football and Netball and supervise these teams to participate in the RBKC leagues, which take place at the Westway Sports Centre.
+The majority of the clubs on offer are run by our specialist PE staff and some are run by high quality external providers.
+Our pupils also engage in after school friendly fixtures against other local primary schools.
 In addition to this our PE staff also run clubs to develop pupils PE skills in both KS1 and KS2.
-These clubs sometimes focus on targeted groups such as Girls and pupils with particular needs.

-External providers also help to provide further opportunities for all pupils to be active and develop at sport including My Time Active, Chelsea FC, Little Foxes and Taekwondo club to name just a few.
+External providers also help to provide further opportunities for all pupils to be active and develop at sport including Wall Ball UK, Sports Inspired and Taekwondo club.

 For each PE lessons pupils need to get changed in order to be hygienic and feel comfortable.
 This forms a key health and safety aspect of all PE lessons.
 Our PE kit is: